-Prerequisites: Algebra 2

-Fees: AP Test Fee Credit: 1.0 Honors Math
+Prerequisites Fees Credit Algebra 2 AP Exam fee, if applicable 1.0 Honors Math

-This course introduces the study of basic probability, descriptive and inferential statistics, and decision- making.
+This course introduces the study of basic probability, descriptive and inferential statistics, and decision-making.
 Emphasis is placed on measures of central tendency and dispersion, correlation, regression, discrete and continuous probability distributions, quality control, population parameter estimation, and hypothesis testing.
 This course is designed to address the requirements of the College Board AP Statistics Course.
 Students will receive 1.0 Honors Math credit upon completion of this two-semester course (0.5 credit each semester).